JayantTeotia16/JayantTeotia16.github.io/_pages/about.md

   - /about.html
 ---

-I have been a part of Robert Bosch Centre for Cyber Physical Systems, IISc Bangalore in the capacity of a Research assistant, since last year.
-My work mainly incorporates exploring deep neural networks for image detection and segmentation for different modalities(Electro-optical and IR/Depth).
-For this, I have been researching on fusion at image and feature levels, knowledge distillation and contrastive learning.
+I have been a research assistant at Robert Bosch Centre for Cyber-Physical Systems, IISc Bangalore, since last year.
+My projects incorporate analyzing deep neural networks for image detection and segmentation for different modalities(Electro-optical and IR/Depth) and creating a novel method to improve segmentation accuracy for the missing modality scenario.
+For this, I have been researching fusion at image and feature levels, knowledge distillation, and contrastive learning.

-Having experimenting with language models, at my own time, has also, given me a considerable experiance on working with NLP models.
-Generally speaking, I want to work in advancing AI for NLP and vision.
-If you want to know more about my work or want to collaborate for an exciting project, you can contact me through linkedin.
+Having experimented with language models has also given me considerable experience in working with NLP models.
+In broad terms, I am enthusiastic about contributing to the progression of AI in both NLP and computer vision.
+If you would like to explore my work further or discuss potential collaboration on a project, please contact me via LinkedIn.

 <!--[Read More](http://JayantTeotia16.github.io/files/Resume.pdf){: .btn}-->

 <details>
-  <summary><b>Something more about me</b></summary>
+  <summary><b>Found me interesting?...Something more about me</b></summary>

   In the late 20th century, in a quaint northern Indian town, Jayant was introduced to this world.
 This was an era poised on the brink of a monumental shift into the age of the internet, a time when digital interconnectivity was on the cusp of a breathtaking and, indeed, unfathomable integration into human civilization.
 India, however, remained somewhat distant from this rapid evolution, much like Jayant himself.